jerryscript-project/iotjs/docs/api/IoT.js-API-Process.md

 * `path` {string} The path to change working directory to.

-The `chdir` method changes the current working directory of the IoT.js process or throes an exception if the operaion fails (for instance the `path` specified does not exist).
+The `chdir` method changes the current working directory of the IoT.js process or throws an exception if the operation fails (for instance the `path` specified does not exist).

 **Example**